Key Points:

 1. How “on the go” you desire to be on your vacation, and

-2. How effective you are at meticulously planning your itinerary to squeeze as much out of your time as you can.
+2. How effectively you plan your itinerary to squeeze as much out of your time as you can.

 Essentially, if you want to be on the run, this could be a great option for you.